-You can equip your World Cat with a manual release or free-fall windlass manufactured by Simpson LawrenceTM.
+World Cat provides an optional anchor windlass manufactured by Simpson LawrenceTM.
 If you choose this option, you will receive the windlass, an anchor, anchor rope, and chain which is matched to your vessel's size.
-The controls for the windlass are mounted at the helm, and the manufacturer's instruction manual is provided, in the "Owner's Portfolio", detailing its use.
+The rocker switch to control the windlass is mounted at the helm, and foot switches are installed at the windlass.
+The manufacturer's instruction manual is provided, in the "Owner's Portfolio", detailing their use.

-The circuit breaker for the anchor windlass is mounted on the battery management panel.
-The breaker is connected to the "house" battery switch.
-If you choose not to have the factory install your windlass, World Cat provides wires in the deck harness to allow for aftermarket installs (see wiring diagram on page 10).
-A plate will be installed on the battery management panel to cover the opening, but can be removed to install a breaker.
-Contact your dealer for more information on aftermarket windlass installation.
+The circuit breaker for the anchor windlass is mounted on the DC Sub Panel.
+The panel is connected to the "Stbd Start" battery switch.
+If you choose not to have the factory install your windlass, World Cat provides wires in the deck harness to allow for aftermarket installs.
+Regardless of type, a directional control solenoid and rocker style switch will be needed to add the aftermarket windlass.
+Please refer to the windlass's user manual for proper installation.